rtrussell/BBCSDL/README.md

 ## Usage Notes - Stand-Alone (USB keyboard and VGA Output)

-The code has been designed for yse with the VGA demonstration board.
+The code has been designed for use with the VGA demonstration board.
 To use (once the Pico has been programmed):

 * Power should be applied to the micro-USB socket on the demo board.